 The site of the monument is shown on the attached map extract.

-> - Book Reference - Author: DOE - Title: List of Bldgs of Special Hist & Arch Interest - Type: LIST - Description: Ref.
-No. 11/203
+- Other Reference - Author: DOE - Title: List of Buildings of Historic & Architectural Interest - Type: LIST

-> - Book Reference - Author: Lancashire SMR - Title: Cockersands Abbey (St Mary in the Marsh) - Date: 1997 - Type: SMR - Description: SMR No. 406
+- Other Reference - Author: Lancashire SMR - Title: Cockersands Abbey (St Mary in the Marsh) - Date: 1997 - Type: SMR - Description: SMR No. 406

-> - Article Reference - Author: Swarbrick,J. - Title: The Abbey of St Mary in the Marsh at Cockersand - Date: 1923 - Journal Title: TLCAS - Volume: 40 - Page References: 176 - Type: EXCAVATION REPORT
+- Article Reference - Author: Swarbrick,J. - Title: The Abbey of St Mary in the Marsh at Cockersand - Date: 1923 - Journal Title: TLCAS - Volume: 40 - Page References: 176 - Type: EXCAVATION REPORT

 © Crown Copyright and database right 2012.
 All rights reserved.
 Ordnance Survey Licence number 100019088.

 © British Crown and SeaZone Solutions Limited 2012.
 All rights reserved.
 Licence number 102006.006.